GhadaFathy/Parallel-Berlekamp-Massey/README.md

 * Paper 2: Exploring the parallel capabilities of GPU: Berlekamp-Massey algorithm case study

 The code is documented and designed to be easy to extend.
-If you use it in your research, please consider citing this repository (bibtex below).
+If you use it in your research, please consider citing this repository (BibTeX below).
 ## Stetting
 The proposed experiments execute BMA using 512 threads per block.
 The number of active blocks and active threads are calculated as discussed in the parallel BMA implementation section.
 The syndrome lengths were varied from 1 Kbit to 64 Mbits.
 ## Requirements
-gcc compiler, CUDA 7 or higher.
+GCC compiler, CUDA 7 or higher.
-The operating system is a Linux (CentOS).
+The operating system is Linux (CentOS).
 ## Compile and Run
-- To compile the code you need to edit the makefile with CUDA instullation Path.
+- To compile the code you need to edit the makefile with CUDA installation Path.
 - $ cd the_code_dir
 - $ make
 - $ ./parallel_bma

 ## Citation
-Use this bibtex to cite this repository:
+Use this BibTeX to cite this repository:
 ```
 1- Ali, Hanan, Zeinab Fayez, Ghada M. Fathy, and Walaa Sheta.
    "Evaluation of CUDA memory fence performance; Berlekamp-Massey case study."